Cultural Marxism conspiracy theory: Paul Weyrich and William Lind

 Pat Buchanan brought more attention among paleoconservatives to Weyrich and Lind's iteration of the conspiracy theory.

 Jérôme Jamin refers to Buchanan as the "intellectual momentum" of the conspiracy theory, and to Anders Breivik as the "violent impetus".
 Both of them relied on Lind, who edited a multi-authored work called "Political Correctness: A Short History of an Ideology" that Jamin calls the core text that "has been unanimously cited as 'the' reference since 2004."

 Lind and the Free Congress Foundation produced the video Political Correctness: The Frankfurt School in 1999.
 It was further distributed by the Council of Conservative Citizens, a white supremacist group, which added its own introduction.
 The film includes decontextualized clips of historian Martin Jay, who was not aware of the nature of the production at the time.
 Jay has since become a recognized expert on the conspiracy theory.
-Concerning right-wing exploitation of his statements, Jay wrote, "Those beans I allegedly spilled had been on the plate for a very long time," going on to confirm that the Frankfurt school were Marxists concerned with culture, and that Marcuse promulgated the idea of repressive tolerance.
-However, the conspiracy theory presents an "improverished cartoon version" of these ideas.
+Concerning right-wing exploitation of his statements, Jay wrote, "Those beans I allegedly spilled had been on the plate for a very long time", going on to confirm that the Frankfurt school were Marxists concerned with culture, and that Marcuse promulgated the idea of repressive tolerance.
+However, Jay says, the conspiracy theory presents an "improverished cartoon version" of these ideas.

 Jay wrote that Lind's documentary was effective Cultural Marxism propaganda because it "spawned a number of condensed, textual versions, which were reproduced on a number of radical, right-wing [web] sites."
 Jay further writes:

 These, in turn, led to a plethora of new videos, now available on YouTube, which feature an odd cast of pseudo-experts regurgitating exactly the same line.
 The message is numbingly simplistic: All the 'ills' of modern American culture, from feminism, affirmative action, sexual liberation, racial equality, multiculturalism and gay rights to the decay of traditional education, and even environmentalism, are ultimately attributable to the insidious intellectual influence of the members of the Institute for Social Research who came to America in the 1930s.

-Lind's documentary also featured Lazlo Pasztor, a former member of the Hungarian Arrow Cross Party, who collaborated with the Nazis and later served five years in prison for crimes against humanity.
+Lind's documentary also features an interview from Lazlo Pasztor, a former member of the Hungarian Arrow Cross Party, who collaborated with the Nazis and later served five years in prison for crimes against humanity.

 Others

 David Solway sees a "master plan" in Marxist revolutionaries and Cultural Marxists advocating for or predicting the dissolution of marriage.
-The charge is that they have a "'master plan' for the overthrow of Western civilization from within, personified by those members of the Frankfurt School [...]".
+The charge is that they have a master plan' for the overthrow of Western civilization from within, personified by those members of the Frankfurt School".